sfigg/commercialization-public/docset/manufacture/sxs/oem-deployment-of-windows-10-for-desktop-editions.md

     Note: The installation process for the OPK is the same for computers that run 32-bit operating systems or 64-bit operating systems.
 The 32-bit version of Office 2013 may be preloaded on computers that run either 32-bit or 64-bit operating systems.
 The 64-bit version of Office 2013 can be preloaded only on computers that run 64-bit operating systems.
 To prevent possible compatibility issues with add-ins or third-party applications, preload *only the 32-bit version* of Office Single Image on both 32-bit and 64-bit computers.

-1. Start installation by running office installation script.
+1. Start the installation by running the office installation script.

     Office Single image install: